adiastra/Laser-Projector-Controller/README.md

 If the interlock fails, the :shutter: is closed and remains closed until the interlock issue has been reolved and a safety delay has expired.

-Information is printed to serial regarding the state of the system.
+Detailed information is printed to serial regarding the state of the system.

 *For safety the GALVO power should NEVER be interrupted*